Are You Ready for 6AMLD?

 – Audit trails and record-keeping

-– Identification of customers which includes identity verification and authentication through various official documents and personal screening, this is also known as customer due diligence.
+– Identification of customers which includes identity verification and authentication through various official documents and personal screening, this is also known as customer due diligence or know your customer.

 The changes from 5AMLD are the following.